Topographic prominence: Encirclement or island parentage

 For example, the encirclement parent of Mont Blanc, the highest peak in the Alps, is Mount Everest.
 Mont Blanc's key col is a piece of low ground near Lake Onega in northwestern Russia (at 113 m elevation), on the divide between lands draining into the Baltic and Caspian Seas.
 This is the meeting place of two 113 m contours, one of them encircling Mont Blanc; the other contour encircles Mount Everest.
 This example demonstrates that the encirclement parent can be very far away from the peak in question when the key col is low.

 This means that, while simple to define, the encirclement parent often does not satisfy the intuitive requirement that the parent peak should be close to the child peak.
 For example, one common use of the concept of parent is to make clear the location of a peak.
 If we say that Peak A has Mont Blanc for a parent, we would expect to find Peak A somewhere close to Mont Blanc.
 This is not always the case for the various concepts of parent, and is least likely to be the case for encirclement parentage.

 Figure 3 shows a schematic range of peaks with the color underlying the minor peaks indicating the encirclement parent.
 In this case the encirclement parent of M is H whereas an intuitive view might be that L was the parent.
 Indeed, if col "k" were slightly lower, L would be the true encirclement parent.

-The encirclement parent is the highest possible parent for a peak; all other definitions pick out a (possibly different) peak on the combined island, a "closer" peak than the encirclement parent (if there is one), which is still "better" than the peak in question.
-The differences lie in what criteria are used to define "closer" and "better."
+The encirclement parent is the highest possible parent for a peak; all other definitions indicate a (possibly different) peak on the combined island, a "closer" peak than the encirclement parent (if there is one), which is still "better" than the peak in question.
+The differences lie in what criteria are used to define "closer" and "better".